 - In TIMESTAMP type, the hh:mm:ss (hour-minute-second) portion must use a colon (:) separator.

-Similar to Date type, The TO_TIMESTAMP function in PostgreSQL is used to converting strings into timestamps.
+Similar to the Date type, The TO_TIMESTAMP function in PostgreSQL is used to convert strings into timestamps.

-- Make sure text columns are quoted if it can potentially have delimiter characters.
+- Make sure text columns are quoted if they can potentially have delimiter characters.

 Step 3: Upload to Google Cloud Storage(GCS)